openedx/edx-documentation/en_us/shared/students/SFD_video_player.rst

    window by selecting this control.
 To return to default mode, press ESC on your keyboard or select this control again.

-8. **Closed caption**: You can show an overlaid transcript of the audio portion of the file by selecting this control.
+8. **Show or hide closed captioning**: You can show an overlaid transcript of the audio portion of the file by selecting this control.
 If you show the captions, you can move them to different areas on the video screen by dragging and dropping them.
 To hide the captions, select this control again.

+   .. note:: In some cases, two sets of captions can appear when you select
+    **CC**.
+This situation can occur if YouTube is the host service for the video and your YouTube account settings for playback are set to always show captions.
+As a result, YouTube and your course might both provide captions for the video.
+To correct this problem, select **CC** again or change your YouTube account setting.

 9. **Show transcript**: You can show a complete, scrolling transcript of the audio portion of the file to the right of the video by selecting this